Share plans and tax – a beginner’s guide

 If you choose to buy the shares, you can sell them straight away, or keep hold of them, becoming a shareholder.
 When you sell your shares, any increase in value will be subject to capital gains tax.

 The good news is there’s a capital gains tax allowance, which lets you make some gains each year without paying tax.
-For the 2023/24 tax year this is £6,000, though next year it will drop to £3,000.
+For the 2024/25 tax year this is £3,000.
 The allowance covers gains you make from any investments, not just ShareSave.

 For an explanation of what you can do, see our article on capital gains tax and ShareSave.